 “The important thing is to not stop questioning.
 Curiosity has its own reason for existing.”
 Albert Einstein

-At New Milton Infant school our aim is to provide a science curriculum that engages and inspires children to explore the world around them.
+At New Milton Infant school our aim is to provide a science curriculum that engages and inspires children to explore the world around them and is underpinned by our vision and values.
 Through exciting, stimulating and challenging practical experiences we aim to spark their curiosity and inspire them to want to find out more.
 Embedded within our curriculum is the belief that curiosity has led to great advances in science and that it is also the key to successful scientific education.
 Our children are encouraged to question, investigate and explore the world around them.
 We believe that these opportunities will ensure that our children are confident, life-long learners who will develop an appreciation of the beauty and wonder of science and have a deeper understanding of the world we live in.

 Our children become confident using scientific terminology and applying concepts that they have learned.
-Throughout their science education the children are exposed to many memorable experiences which help to embed their learning and create a desire to learn more, thus planting the seed to become life-long learners in this subject.
+Throughout their science education the children are exposed to many memorable experiences which help to embed their learning and create a desire to learn more, thus planting the seed to become life-long scientists into Key Stage 2 and beyond.